square/Aardvark/Documentation/Logging.md

 ## Using Dependency Injection

-If your app is architected around dependency injection, you can inject an `ARKLogDistributor` instead of using the global logging functions.
+If you prefer to use dependency injection rather than global functions, you can inject an `ARKLogDistributor` to your logging call sites.

 ```swift
 func sayHelloToPerson(named name: String, on logDistributor: ARKLogDistributor) {